labs4capella/DSM4Capella/README.md

 ![loading-ag-181](./DSM4Capella/icons/coupling_value_formula.jpg)

 source:[1]
+In the matrix, 1 means there is at least 1 interface between functions and 0 means not interaction

 At this time, the method considers the input and output control values to be zero because only input and output data are considered in the Capella model.